 For his part in the conspiracy Dr. Cassidy was given an 18 month suspended sentence.
 It has been reported that in her will dated April 2003, Kitty Haughey had left her pub and cash assets to charities whilst giving a small amount of cash to her friend and to her godson.

-However a subsequent fake will subsequently came to light wherein the will directed a bequest away from the charitable organisations to people who were described in Court as being ‘in the business of becoming millionaires’.
+However a subsequent forged will subsequently came to light wherein the will directed a bequest away from the charitable organisations to people who were described in Court as being ‘in the business of becoming millionaires’.

 Dr Cassidy also involved, without her knowledge, another GP in the conspiracy as well as a Dundalk firm of solicitors again without that firm’s knowledge.